-Hydro One's Common Shares trade on the TSX.
-The trading price of the Common Shares has in the past been, and may in the future be, subject to significant fluctuations.
-These fluctuations may be caused by events or factors related or unrelated to Hydro One's operating performance and/or beyond its control, including: the risk factors described herein; general economic conditions within Ontario and Canada, including changes in interest rates; inflation; changes in electricity prices; changes in electricity demand; weather conditions; actual or anticipated fluctuations in Hydro One's quarterly and annual results and the results of public companies similar to Hydro One; Hydro One's businesses, operations, results and prospects; Hydro One's reputation and its relationship with the Province; the timing and amount of dividends, if any, declared on the Common Shares; future issuances of Common Shares or other securities by Hydro One or Hydro One Inc.; Hydro One's relationship with its regulator; changes in government regulation, taxes, legal proceedings or other developments; shortfalls in Hydro One's operating results from levels forecasted by securities analysts; investor sentiment toward energy companies in general; maintenance of acceptable credit ratings or credit quality; the impact of COVID-19 on Hydro One and the Province; and the general state of the securities markets.
-These and other factors may impair the development or sustainability of a liquid market for the Common Shares and the ability of investors to sell Common Shares at an attractive price.
+Hydro One's common shares trade on the TSX.
+The trading price of the common shares has in the past been, and may in the future be, subject to significant fluctuations.
+These fluctuations may be caused by events or factors related or unrelated to Hydro One's operating performance and/or beyond its control, including: the risk factors described herein; general economic conditions within Ontario and Canada, including changes in interest rates; inflation; changes in electricity prices; changes in electricity demand; weather conditions; actual or anticipated fluctuations in Hydro One's quarterly and annual results and the results of public companies similar to Hydro One; Hydro One's businesses, operations, results and prospects; Hydro One's reputation and its relationship with the Province; the timing and amount of dividends, if any, declared on the common shares; future issuances of common shares or other securities by Hydro One or Hydro One Inc.; Hydro One's relationship with its regulator; changes in government regulation, taxes, legal proceedings or other developments; shortfalls in Hydro One's operating results from levels forecasted by securities analysts; investor sentiment toward energy companies in general or companies adopting ESG performance and reporting practices; maintenance of acceptable credit ratings or credit quality; the impact of COVID-19 on Hydro One and the Province; and the general state of the securities markets.
+These and other factors may impair the development or sustainability of a liquid market for the common shares and the ability of investors to sell common shares at an attractive price.